diybitcoinhardware/f469-disco/README.md

 On MacOS install it using brew: `brew install arm-none-eabi-gcc`

-On Linux: `sudo apt-get install gcc-arm-none-eabi binutils-arm-none-eabi gdb-arm-none-eabi openocd`
+On Linux: `sudo apt-get install gcc-arm-none-eabi binutils-arm-none-eabi gdb-multiarch openocd`

 We have a set of small shell scripts that compile micropython for discovery board or unix/mac.
 Feel free to check out content of these scripts and tune it if you want: